 Roundabout at George Elmer Drive & Cattle Drive

 Engineering staff members want to provide the public with updated information.
 They are happy to answer questions and welcome public comment on the project.
 Please use the Questions and Comments tabs below to ensure a timely response and to help us track comments.
+If you would like to receive an email notification when we update the project and this page, please subscribe under Stay Informed.

 UPDATE - September 30, 2020